 In addition to providing as much fresh produce and healthy food choices as possible, Project SHARE is committed to teaching you how to make wise choices and meals for your family.
 Take advantage of our recipes and ideas in the kitchen during distribution.
 The Food for Life ladies prepare healthy meals and snacks that you can make for your family.
 We also have materials that teach you about correct portion sizes and the number of servings from each food group you should be getting every day.

 Life skills are also taught at Project SHARE to help our community reach another level in their life long journey of learning and applying new skills to success.
-Our Summer 2016 Self Confidence and Finance Building class will be one of a number of classes offered in 2017.
+For example, our Self Confidence and Finance Building class are one of a number of classes offered.

 CUMBERLAND FRESH MATCH DOLLARS – Double Your Purchases!